ryanmcnally93/torquay-sunday-league/README.md

 - The images on the rules page centralise within the div.

-- Profil page content widens to make use of smaller screens.
+- Profile page content widens to make use of smaller screens.

 <img src="/torquay_sunday_league/static/images/readme-images/mobile.webp" width="50%" alt="The teams page on Mobile" style="display: inherit; ">